nolecram/my_professional_journey/README.md

 Foundation-building in Rome across four companies: Atos, TeleAp, RSI Sistemi, and Avaya.

 An era when proprietary systems felt permanent.
-When bringing different vendor platforms together actually took coordination, discipline, and care.
 A time capsule of Rome-based IT in the late 1990s and early 2000s.

 **[Explore Vol. 1 →](https://github.com/nolecram/my_professional_journey_Vol-1_The-Proprietary-Era-1999-to-2006)**